Author/Date: Lynn Wilson March 2018

 We always request your explicit consent to collect and store this data and it is only used for processing for specific purposes (ie so we can do our best to meet your needs).

 Information is collected via our website.
 This uses Hyper Text Transfer Protocol Secure (HTTPS) which means all communications between your browser and the website are encrypted.
 We receive notification that your information has been submitted to the website and we access it directly from there.
 It is not emailed to us.
 This information is stored on our Maximizer database and, with your explicit consent, it may be shared with the conference or event venue should they need to be aware of your particular requirements in order to provide reasonable adjustments.

-We use Worldpay to handle all card transactions and we ensure that we meet Payment Card Industry Data Security Standards (PCI-DSS) by completing the Worldpay SaferPayments scheme every year to protect cardholder information.
+We use Worldpay to handle all card transactions and we ensure that we meet Payment Card Industry Data Security Standards (PCI-DSS) by completing the Worldpay SaferPayments scheme in July every year to protect cardholder information.

 We may share information as discussed below, but we won’t supply it to advertisers or other third parties.

 - Website hosts, GURU Cloud hosting https://www.guru.co.uk/

 NADP files/data are hosted in a secure physical environment in the UK, in a locked rack behind locked doors with heavily controlled access.
 Backups of these servers are in a similar setup but in another location inside the UK.
 Staff have access to these servers via SSH and physically, however this would only happen when requested by an authorised contact or by a court order.
 All staff have had training for GDPR compliance.